 \textbf{Motivating the Application}.
 As an example of theoretical motivation, in the domain of adversarial malware creation, \ac{DRL} has several key capabilities over existing gradient-based attacks.
 The increasing complexity of AI-based systems makes gradient-based methods intractable.
 Concretely, gradient-based methods assume a fixed input size, limiting exploration to only a very small subset of the actual transformations an adversary can make~\cite{zou2023universal}.
 Similarly in malware, gradient-based perturbations on the feature representation do not have a consistent and reliable method for being mapped to valid changes in the problem-space, \ie the actual program.
 In contrast, DRL can operate \textit{directly} on malware samples, bypassing the need for feature to problem-space mapping.
 Furthermore, given an adversary with a well defined sets of actions, at convergence DRL can additionally confer probabilistic guarantees on the level of vulnerability/robustness~\cite{tsingenopoulos2024train}.

-\textbf{Changing Environment Complexity} To show the effect of \ec we use the same \textsc{Smb} benchmark from \sqirl~\cite{al2023sqirl}.
+\textbf{Changing Environment Complexity} To show the effect of \ec we use the \textsc{Smb} benchmark from \sqirl~\cite{al2023sqirl}.
 Using the \textsc{Smb} we train two policies, one on the default \textsc{Smb} with a \emph{Combined} sanitized and non-sanitized vulnerability set, and one policy with the same vulnerabilities without sanitization (\emph{Non-Sanitized}).
-We then evaluate both trained policies on the \textsc{Smb} test set of sanitized and non-sanitized vulnerabilities; Table~\ref{tab:sqirl} shows the percentage of vulnerabilities found across 20 runs with 95\% CI.
-We see that both the \textit{Combined} and \textit{Non-Sanitized} agents are capable of discovering vulnerabilities in the simplified non-sanitized settings.
+We evaluate both trained policies on the \textsc{Smb} test set of sanitized and non-sanitized vulnerabilities; Table~\ref{tab:sqirl} shows the percentage of vulnerabilities found across 20 runs with 95\% CI.
+We see both the \textit{Combined} and \textit{Non-Sanitized} agents are capable of discovering vulnerabilities in the simplified non-sanitized settings.
 However, when changing the evaluation set to the more challenging \emph{Sanitized} vulnerabilities we see a 47.4\% drop in vulnerabilities found for the \emph{Combined} agent, with a further 11.3\% for the \textit{non-sanitized} agent.
-This demonstrates that performance can be over-inflated by evaluating in simplified environments.
-Thereby, leading to promising results that do not translate into real-world capabilities.
+This demonstrates how simplified evaluation environments can inflate performance, producing promising results that fail to translate into real-world capabilities.